 21 NCAC 36 .0317 ADMINISTRATION

-(c) Program director in a program preparing students for initial nurse licensure shall satisfy the following requirements:
+(e) The program director in a program preparing students for initial nurse licensure shall satisfy the following requirements:

 (2) have two years of full-time experience as a faculty member in a Board-approved nursing program;